GabeALopez/GabeALopez.github.io/content/projects/cybersecurity/resources.md

 ## Reversing

-**Rule of Thumb:** Does the code look wonky decompiled?
+**Rule of Thumb:** Does the code look wonky decompiled initially?
 Try a decompiler that is specific to that coding language.
 You'll probably get better results

 ## Forensics